gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 Performance is not the goal of this project, however the numbers are a bit better than expected from the theorycrafting.

 In reality it's possible to hit up to 2 trillion emulated instructions per second, which is the clickbait title of this blog.
-However in reality this is on a 32-deep unrolled loop that is just adding numbers and not hitting memory.
+However this is on a 32-deep unrolled loop that is just adding numbers and not hitting memory.
 This unrolling makes the branch divergence checking costs disappear, and integer operations are almost a 1-to-1 translation into AVX-512 instructions.

 For a real target the numbers are more in the 40 billion to 120 billion emulated instructions per second range.
 For a real target like OpenBSD's DHCP client I'm able to do just over 5 million fuzz cases per second (fuzz case is one DHCP transaction, typically 1 or 2 packets).
 For this specific target the emulation speed is 54 billion instructions per second.
 This is while gathering PC-level coverage and all register and memory divergence coverage.